laxmikantbpandhare/cmpe202/lab2/readme.md

-Added a Class Diagram which is drawn by importing code.
-I am going to draw same with the changes suggested in the assignment.
+Added class diagram which was created by me after understanding a complete code.